-In 1903 a local farmer was out searching for his ponies near to Crazywell Pool when he noticed spotted the body of a ‘big man’ dressed in a smart suit floating in the pool.
-There was nothing on the body to identify the man apart from the words, “St. James,” on the shirt collar and the letter R. W. embroidered on an handkerchief.
+In 1903 a local farmer, John Pearce, was out searching for his ponies near to Crazywell Pool when he spotted the body of a ‘big man’ floating in the pool.
+He was described as being respectably dressed in a dark blue suit, and wearing a pair of kid gloves, was bold with a dark moustache.
+There was nothing on the body to identify the man apart from the letter R. W. embroidered on an handkerchief, a watch chain with no watch, a pair of gold cufflinks. and the words ‘St. James’s’ embroidered on the shirt collar.
+Nobody in the neighbourhood had seen such a person who was deemed to be a complete stranger and the doctor who examined the body though it had been in the water for about a fortnight.
 There were no visible signs of a violent attack and at the inquest the Coroner’s jury returned an open verdict.

 Similarly, on Midsummer’s Eve anybody who gazes into the waters will see a likeness of the next parishioner to die.
 There is a fairly modern tale of how one night somebody was relating the legend of the pool in a local inn.
 Two young lads heard the story and laughed into their beers.
 A challenge was laid down that on the next Midsummer’s Eve they would not dare to go to the pool.
 This bet was accepted and the boys duly went up to the pool on that fateful night.
 As it was quite a hike they decided to drive up on a motor cycle.
 Nobody knows what they saw or heard because on the way home the bike sped of the road and killed them both.
 The pool was also used for military training purposes and several years ago (1998) a young marine tragically drowned there whilst on an exercise.